OgbonnahA6/Heritage-Bank/README.md

 •	**Recommendation**: Focus on refining loan approval criteria for applicants in lower-grade categories.
 Consider implementing additional support mechanisms (e.g., financial counseling or better structuring of repayment plans) to reduce default risk in these groups.
 #### Borrower Financial Health and Loan Performance
 •	**Insight**: Borrowers with longer employment histories and higher annual incomes tend to make higher total payments, indicating better loan performance.
 This suggests that stable employment is a key indicator of financial health and repayment ability.
 •	**Recommendation**: Prioritize borrowers with longer employment lengths and higher incomes in loan approvals.
-Consider offering preferential terms (lower interest rates) to this demographic, as they exhibit lower risk.
+Consider offering preferential terms (lower interest rates) for this demographic, as they exhibit lower risk.

 #### Summary Dashboard:
   ![Slide1](https://github.com/user-attachments/assets/7cb5fa27-ecf5-4e98-b24b-89a3d080bd32)

 #### Debt-to-Income Ratio (DTI) Analysis
-**Insight**: The debt-to-income ratio (DTI) has a weak positive correlation with both loan amount and total payments, meaning that while higher DTI may slightly increase loan size, it does not have a significant impact on repayment.
-This indicates that higher DTI does not strongly correlate with increased risk of repayment issues.
+**Insight**: The debt-to-income ratio (DTI) has a weak positive correlation with both loan amount and total payments, meaning that while a higher DTI may slightly increase loan size, it does not significantly impact repayment.
+This indicates that higher DTI does not strongly correlate with an increased risk of repayment issues.
-**Recommendation**: DTI should still be considered as part of the overall risk assessment, but it may not need to be heavily weighted.
+**Recommendation**: DTI should still be considered an important part of the overall risk assessment, but it may not need to be heavily weighted.
 Focus more on factors like income stability and loan grade when determining risk.
   #### Loan Amount vs Interest Rate Trends
 **Insight**: There is a moderate positive correlation between loan amount and interest rates, meaning larger loans tend to come with higher interest rates.
 This could be because larger loans are perceived as riskier, requiring a higher return.
 **Recommendation**: Monitor larger loan segments for repayment issues.
 Consider offering better terms (such as lower interest rates or extended repayment periods) for higher-income individuals to improve repayment rates on larger loans.